Invention Secrecy Act: Invention Secrecy Act screening process

 The Avrocar at Wright-Patterson Air Force Base.
 Under the ISA, Air Force Materiel Command determined which inventions were restricted on behalf of the United States Air Force.

 Under this Act, defense agencies provide the Patent Office with a classified list of sensitive technologies in the form of the "Patent Security Category Review List" (PSCRL).
 The decision to classify new inventions is made by "defense agencies" as defined by the President.
-These agencies include the Pentagon, the National Security Agency, the United States Department of Justice, and the United States Department of Homeland Security.
+These agencies include the Pentagon, the National Security Agency (NSA), the United States Department of Justice, and the United States Department of Homeland Security.
 The law applies to all inventions created in the United States, regardless of their nature or nationality of the creators, though the "vast majority" of inventions have no legal or financial stake from the government.
 The ISA applies only to inventions created in the United States; inventions made abroad fall outside its scope.
 All patents filed within the country are required to be screened for the ISA.

 Each year, tens of thousands of new inventions and patent applications were manually reviewed to determine whether they should be hidden from the public.
 When the government had no property interest in an invention, the United States Patent and Trademark Office (USPTO) played a larger role in secrecy decisions.
 Orders were determined through a two-stage process, first at the Patent Office and then at a defense agency.

 USPTO's Group 220 conducted secrecy review of all applications and forwarded flagged ones to defense agencies for opinion.
-USPTO examiners relied on the Armed Services Patent Advisory Board's Patent Security Category Review List, which contained 21 invention categories of security interest to agencies such as the United States Army, Navy, Air Force, the United States Atomic Energy Commission (AEC), NASA, and the National Security Agency (NSA).
+USPTO examiners relied on the Armed Services Patent Advisory Board's Patent Security Category Review List, which contained 21 invention categories of security interest to agencies such as the United States Army, Navy, Air Force, the United States Atomic Energy Commission (AEC), NASA, and the NSA.
 Roughly three percent of all patent applications fell into these areas.

 If agencies determined that disclosure would harm national security, they notified the Commissioner, who was required to order secrecy.
 Of the thousands reviewed by defense agencies, five to ten percent were subjected to secrecy orders.
 Agency heads (or delegates) needed only to determine detriment to national security; upon notice, the Commissioner had to order secrecy and withhold publication and grant of the patent.
 The Commissioner of Patents was legally compelled to comply.